PelionIoT/snap-pelion-edge/README.md

 **To initiate a firmware update campaign:**

-1. Upload the `firmware-update.tar.gz` package to Pelion Device Management:
+1. Upload the firmware update tar.gz package to Pelion Device Management:

     1. Log in to Device Management Portal.
     1. From the left navigation pane, select **Firmware Update** > **Images**.